A Deep Dive into Programmatic – Part II (KPIs)

 Programmatic Digital Strategy

-We are departing on a seven-part series of deep dives into the inner workings and magic of Programmatic.
+At first glance, Programmatic advertising may seem as complicated as trying to solve a Rubik’s Cube, understanding quantum mechanics, or even how Google works.
+But don’t fear, Granular is here!
+We are departing on a five-part series of deep dives into the inner workings and magic of Programmatic.
 During Part II, Anna and Chris closely examine Key Performance Indicators (KPIs) and discuss the specifics of how they differ based on the channel.

 Narrator: Welcome to Getting Granular, the podcast where digital marketing experts from the agency Granular talk about the latest trends, tried and true best practices, and share their unfiltered thoughts about the industry.
 Whether you are here to learn how to grow your business, improve your digital skills, or just want to hear some Midwest PPC experts rant about digital media, you’ve come to the right place.